New Resource

 Conclusion

-HandBrake has earned its reputation as the go-to free video transcoder over two decades.
-It's genuinely free, respectfully designed, cross-platform, and powerful in the hands of someone who understands encoding.
+HandBrake has rightfully earned its reputation as the go-to free video transcoder.
+It is genuinely free, respectfully designed, cross-platform, and powerful in skilled hands.

 avatar